Design Your Home

 Types of Line in Interior Design

-- Lines in interior design play a crucial role in creating movement, defining spaces, and guiding the eye throughout a room, emphasizing the overall aesthetic and functionality.
+Lines in interior design create movement, define spaces, and guide the eye throughout a room, emphasizing both aesthetic appeal and functionality.
+Understanding each type helps you make informed design decisions.

 1. Straight Lines: Establishing Order and Structure